-Figure 5-42 Firmware Upgrade
+Figure 5-49 Firmware Upgrade

-New firmware versions are posted at www.tp-link.com and can be downloaded for free.
-If the router is not experiencing difficulties, there is no need to download a more recent firmware version, unless that version has a new feature that you want to use.
+New firmware is posted at www.tp-link.com and can be downloaded for free.
+If the router is not experiencing difficulties, there is no need to upgrade firmware, unless the new firmware supports a new feature you need.

-Note: When you upgrade the router's firmware, you may lose its configuration settings, so make sure you write down the router settings before you upgrade its firmware.
+Note: When you upgrade the router's firmware, you will lose current configuration settings, so make sure you backup the router's settings before you upgrade its firmware.